 Letgo and similar apps are a great way to see what people in your neighborhood are getting rid of.
 The app allows you to buy and sell locally.

 But how do you get free clothes on Letgo?
-Well, it’s a combination of timing, luck and knowing where to look.
+Well, it combines timing, luck, and knowing where to look.
 Browse the free section of Letgo to land some used clothes.
 Similar sites you can try include eBay, Facebook Marketplace, Trueflip, Mercari and 5Miles.

 When you become a Toluna Influencer, you become empowered to transform the products and services that matter to you.

 You will be awarded points when you join Toluna and participate in influencing your world.
-To better match you with the best market research projects, provide your name and address.
+Provide your name and address to match you with the best market research projects.

-You can exchange the points for all kinds of cool stuff, including getaways, vouchers and cold hard cash, which you can use to buy clothes.
+You can exchange points for all kinds of cool stuff, including getaways, vouchers, and cold hard cash, which you can use to buy clothes.

 Clothing closets operate in most states and towns.
 They rely on contributions and donations from communities.
 These organizations often work closely with local thrift stores.

-While the type of clothes provided by each center will vary greatly, you’re likely to get something you need.
+While the type of clothes each center provides will vary greatly, you're likely to get something you need.

 14. Salvation Army

-Salvation Army is one of the biggest charity organization that offers needy families an extensive number of services.
-Low cost or free work and school clothing, shoes, baby supplies and winter coats are among the assistance offered.
+Salvation Army is one of the biggest charity organizations that offers needy families an extensive number of services.
+Low-cost or free work and school clothing, shoes, baby supplies, and winter coats are among the assistance provided.

 While most locations have on-site clothing closets that give out clothes for free, other centers operate thrift stores for the general public.
-This move allows individuals of all backgrounds and income levels to be able to shop for and buy clothes at a low cost.
+This move allows individuals of all backgrounds and income levels to shop for and buy clothes at a low cost.

 15. Community Clothes Closet

-If you don’t mind gently used clothes, Community Clothes Closet is another site to consider for free clothes.
-The organization provides free clothing to men, women, and children in need.
+If you don't mind gently used clothes, Community Clothes Closet is another site to consider for free clothes.
+The organization provides free clothing to needy men, women, and children.